sakshisemalti/travel-buddy/README.md

-# 🌍 WanderLust AI — Dynamic Trip Planner
+# 🌍 Go Amigos— Dynamic Trip Planner

 An AI-powered travel planning web app that generates personalized, day-by-day itineraries based on your destination, mood, budget, travel style, and constraints.
 Built with Next.js 15 and powered by Google Gemini 2.5 Pro.